 The second project is the Payphone Project, and was signed with Cable and Wireless in 2011, at a cost of One Million, Four Hundred Thousand, Five Hundred and Seventy-Five Dollars (EC\$1,400,575).
 Under this project, twenty-five (25) payphones were installed at various locations across SVG, including tourism sites, beaches and at points along the main road.
 Internet access was also provided at the tourism sites and beaches at a minimal cost.
 Overt vandal proof security cameras were also installed at selected tourism sites and at the beaches to minimize the threat of vandalism to the payphones, as well as to provide some security for visitors to these locations.
 This project was commissioned in January of 2017 and will run for a five-year period.
 The sites under this project are routinely visited to ensure that the services and equipment are functional.
-During our routine monitoring in 2019, It was observed that three sites are costly to maintain as they are negatively impacted by environmental conditions due to their location.
-These sites are Cumberland Trail, Rawacou and Fancy.
-After negotiations with Cable and Wireless, it was agreed that these 3 sites will be removed from the current project and that electricity will be placed at the Mt Wynne beach site for the equipment under this project.
-This installation of electricity to this site is expected to be completed by the first quarter of 2020.
+Three sites were removed following negotiations with Cable & Wireless in 2019 as they were negatively impacted by environmental conditions due to their location.
+These sites were Cumberland Trail, Rawacou and Fancy.
+Additionally, electricity will be placed at the Mt Wynne beach site for the equipment under this project.
+This installation of electricity to this site was expected to be completed by the first quarter of 2020, however due to the covid-19 pandemic, the contractor had difficulties sourcing the necessary materials to have this completed.
+In October of 2020, we liaised with the National Parks, Rivers and Beaches Authority to have electricity brought to the Mt.
+Wynne beach by the St. Vincent Electricity Services Ltd. The electricity was installed on February 28, 2021 and the equipment at the site are currently functional.